janjan/vintage-ergo-layouts/patents.md

 **Claims**: TODO

 **Notes**: I am not sure if this counts like some sort of ergonomic keyboard just yet.
 Oskar Fischer had a lot more patents about typewriters later in his life and those look more like ergonomic typewriters.
-Scrow down this list to see more of his work
+Scrow down this list to see more of his work, e.g. US1553765A

 [PDF](files/patents/US1083076A.pdf) -
 [Google Patents](https://patents.google.com/patent/US1083076A/en) -